microsoftenator2022/MiscTweaksAndFixes2/README.md

 Allows you to disable some postprocess filters in the dollroom (inventory screen, character creation. mythic level up, etc.)

-## Now includes fix for the "Kingmaker.Localization.SharedStringAsset must be instantiated using the ScriptableObject.CreateInstance method instead of new SharedStringAsset." log spam

 ## Acknowledgements

 * Special thanks to the modding community on [Discord](https://discord.com/invite/wotr) - in particular, Pheonix99 and Bubbles.